Mark Burnett: Political views and affiliations

 Due to his close personal relationship with Trump, there has been significant media speculation about Burnett's political views and affiliation.
 In 2001, Burnett described himself as "apolitical" and reiterated this in 2016.
 In 2008, Burnett donated the maximum contribution to Barack Obama's campaign and $30,400 to the Democratic National Committee.
 In 2013, he donated more than $5000 to Democratic Secretary of State of Kentucky Alison Lundergan Grimes.
 As of 2025, he has made no known donations to any Republican candidates.

 Following the 2016 United States presidential election, Burnett disavowed Trump's campaign stating, "Given all of the false media reports, I feel compelled to clarify a few points.
 I am not now and have never been a supporter of Donald Trump’s candidacy.
 I am NOT “Pro-Trump" ...
 Further, my wife and I reject the hatred, division and misogyny that has been a very unfortunate part of his campaign."

-Both Tom Barrack, chairman of Trump's 2016 inauguration committee, and Stephanie Winston Wolkoff, senior advisor to Melania Trump, stated that Burnett helped produce the inauguration.
-Burnett denies these claims.
-In 2024, Trump appointed Burnett to serve as the Special Envoy to the UK.
+Both Tom Barrack, chairman of Trump's 2016 inauguration committee, and Stephanie Winston Wolkoff, senior advisor to Melania Trump, stated that Burnett helped produce the inauguration.Burnett denies these claims.

+United States Special Envoy to the United Kingdom

+In December 2024, Trump announced that Burnett was going to serve as the first United States Special Envoy to the UK.
+The position is separate from the U.S. ambassadorial post and was intended to focus on strengthening U.S.–UK relations, particularly in trade, investment and cultural exchanges.
+Burnett officially assumed the position on 20 January 2025.